NomicFoundation/hardhat-vscode/CONTRIBUTING.md

 This will clean the `/out` directories, then create bundled, minified versions of the client, and server files (index.js and helper.js) using [esbuild](https://esbuild.github.io/), and pull them together in the vsix file using `vsce`.
 The output vsix file will be in the project root.

 The `vsix` will contain all files in the repo at the time of packaging, but this is reduced down to only the key files via our [.vscodeignore](./.vscodeignore) file.

+### Extension README

+The [VSCode Marketplace](https://marketplace.visualstudio.com/vscode) displays the `README.md` file as the landing page for the extension, the same readme is used in the extensions tab.

+To separate out the repo readme from the marketing readme, we have two.
+The repo readme is our actual [README.md](./README.md), while the extension readme is contained in [EXTENSION.md](./EXTENSION.md).
+During packaging [EXTENSION.md](./EXTENSION.md) is swapped in for [README.md](./README.md).
+Changes to test displayed on the extensions landing page/extension tab should be made to [EXTENSION.md](./EXTENSION.md).

+## Publishing

+The extension is published via the [VSCode Marketplace](https://marketplace.visualstudio.com/vscode), see [publish-extension.md](./docs/publish-extension.md) for detailed instructions in making a release.